andrewchambers/minias/README.md

-# minias
+# dumbas

-An assembler for x86_64, written for fun and learning.
+A dumb assembler for x86_64, written for fun and learning.

 Goals:

 - A simple, tiny, fast implementation (in that order).
 - Assemble the output of [cproc](https://github.com/michaelforney/cproc)/[qbe](https://c9x.me/compile/).
 - Relocatable elf output.
-- Static linking only.

 Non Goals: